7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 #### Network Watcher

-- Automate remote network monitoring with packet capture - from triggering alerts
+- `Packet capture` - Automate remote network monitoring and triggering alerts from packet capture
 	-  `Network Watcher -> Packet capture`
 - Network Security Group Flow Logs (NSG Flow Logs) for network traffic pattern collection
-- Diagnose VPN issues
+- `VPN troubleshoot` - Diagnose VPN issues
 	- `Network Watcher -> VPN troubleshoot
 - Visual Network Typology
 	- `Network Watcher -> Topology`
-- Connection Troubleshoot -  suite of networking tools and capabilities to3 troubleshoots network performance and connectivity issues in Azure.
+- `Connection Troubleshoot` - suite of networking tools and capabilities to troubleshoots network performance and connectivity issues in Azure.
 	 - `Network Watcher -> Connection troubleshoot`
-- Verify IP flow -  IP Flow Verify quickly di agnose connectivity issues from or to the internet and from or to the on-premises environment.
+- `Verify IP flow` -  IP flow verify checks if a packet is allowed or denied to or from a virtual machine.
+Indetify based on NSGs
 	- `Network Watcher -> Ip flow verify`
-- Next Hop - determine if traffic is being directed to the intended destination by showing the next hop'
+- `Next Hop` - determine if traffic is being directed to the intended destination by showing the next hop'
 	- `Network Watcher -> Next Hop`
+- `Connection Monitor` - provides unified, end-to-end connection monitoring
+- `Traffic Analytics` - is a cloud-based solution that provides visibility into user and application activity in your cloud networks by analyzes NSG flow logs

 ## AzCopy